Dam Report

-Hart Enlargement Of Tippacanoe No. 1 Reservoir Report
+Hart Enlargement Of Tippacanoe No. 1 dam

-The Hart Enlargement of Tippacanoe No.
+Hart Enlargement Of Tippacanoe No. 1

 Situated on Paint Creek offstream, the Hart Enlargement of Tippacanoe No. 1 plays a crucial role in water management in the area.
 With its uncontrolled spillway and slide gate outlet, the dam serves as a key infrastructure for regulating water flow and ensuring stable irrigation practices.
 However, with a condition assessment indicating poor maintenance, there is a pressing need for restoration efforts to enhance the safety and efficiency of this essential water resource.